top of page

 What is the Loop Line?

-Today, the line is leased by Transport Heritage NSW to provide regular heritage train experiences attached to the NSW Rail Museum and to allow THNSW’s operating heritage fleet to access the broader NSW rail network.
+Today, the line is leased by Transport Heritage NSW (THNSW) to provide regular heritage train experiences attached to the NSW Rail Museum and to allow THNSW’s operating heritage fleet to access the broader NSW rail network.

 You can read more about the history of the Loop Line here.